learn-co-curriculum/dsc-looping-over-collections-lab/README.md

 # Looping Over Collections - Lab

 ## Introduction
 In this lab, we will be practicing what we know about for loops.
 We will use them to reduce the amount of code we write by hand to iterate through collections.
-We will use data from our excel file, `cities.xlsx`, that had data on different cities, their populations, and their areas.
+We will use data from the excel file, `cities.xlsx`, that has data on different cities, their populations, and their areas.
 Finally, we will use this information to plot and compare each city.
 Let's get started!

 ## Objectives
 You will be able to: